 Melissa is Lecturer, Humanitarian and Development Studies Program, School of Social Sciences, Western Sydney University.
 Her research interests include migration, mobility, displacement and refugee settlement including diasporas.
 Melissa has previouslyworked for the United Nations and for international non-government organisations in South Sudan, the Horn of Africa (Kenya and Ethiopia), Libya and the Middle East in protection of civilians and humanitarian coordination roles.
 She has also worked with asylum seekers in immigration detention in Australia, supported community-based asylum seekers in the UK, and managed a refugee resettlement project in Australia.
 Melissa is co-author of Becoming Australian: Migration, Settlement and Citizenship (with Brian Galligan and Martina Boese), MUP, Melbourne (2014) and has published widely in academic journals on refugee settlement, multiculturalism and transit migration.
 She is an Associate Editor for Journal of Intercultural Studies and is a Board member of the Australian Red Cross, a Regional Advisor for the International Detention Coalition and Advisory Board Member of ‘Urban Refugees’.

-Nidhi is Senior Research Officer at HADRI.
+Nidhi is HDR rep for the HADRI HDR group.
 She holds a Master’s degree in Development Studies from University of Sussex, UK, and is presently pursuing her Doctor of Philosophy research at Western Sydney University focussing on “Child malnutrition in South Asia”.
+Nidhi was the Senior Research Officer at HADRI, WSU.
 She has experience of working in India and Australia on issues of public health, nutrition and community mobilisation.
 In India, she has worked with the national government, as well as with international organisations such as CARE, Public Health Resource Network and UNICEF.
 Her work is primarily focussed on promoting community mobilisation and participation strategies for improved maternal and child health and nutrition outcomes.
 She worked on applied research projects and developed and delivered context relevant trainings across remote rural parts of India.
 In Australia she has worked with vulnerable migrant communities on issues of settlement, health and access to services.
 Presently, Nidhi’s research work is across public health, nutrition, and development studies.
 Her research interests include research methodologies across social sciences, public health and nutrition.